-CR - Credit: indicates passing work counted in computing grade point average.

-NC - No Credit: not counted in computing grade point average.

-IN - Incomplete: this mark is used in cases where course requirements are not completed because of circumstances beyond the control of the student.
+- A, A- Credit for work of superior quality. - B+, B, B- Credit for work of good to very good quality. - C+, C Credit for work of acceptable but not distinguished quality. - C- Credit for work of marginal quality. - D Credit for work of poor quality. - F Failure. - CR Credit: indicates passing work counted in computing grade point average. - NC No Credit: not counted in computing grade point average. - IN Incomplete: this mark is used in cases where course requirements are not completed because of circumstances beyond the control of the student.
 The designation IN is not counted in computing cumulative grade point average.
 At the time the grade is given, the instructor must also file with the Registrar a form for Processing Incomplete with the reason the incomplete is being requested by the student, remaining course requirements to be fulfilled, instructions for submitting the completed work, the date that work is due, and the permanent grade that will be recorded in the event that the IN designation is not removed by the given due date.
 The normal date for completion of an IN is within four weeks from the last day of classes in the term; however, the instructor may grant a longer period of time, not later than the conclusion of the subsequent term.
 If not changed to a passing grade within one regular semester, the designation IN converts into the grade F or, in the case of Credit/No Credit courses, into the designation NC.
-Extensions beyond one semester require the student to petition for Academic Exception in the Registrar's Office.

-IP - In Progress: this mark is used in cases (e.g., travel courses) where, by course design, the requirements cannot be completed during the usual grading period.
+Extensions beyond one semester require the student to petition for Academic Exception in the Registrar's Office. - IP In Progress: this mark is used in cases (e.g., travel courses) where, by course design, the requirements cannot be completed during the usual grading period.
 Courses designated as IP are not counted in computing grade point average.
-An IP will be changed to one of the other designations following course completion.

-AU - Audit: this mark is used where the student has officially registered as a course auditor.
-Courses designated as AU are not for credit, and not counted in computing grade point average.

-W - Withdrawing from a course after the drop/add period, but during the first 8 weeks of a semester or during the first three days of the May Term.
+An IP will be changed to one of the other designations following course completion. - AU Audit: this mark is used where the student has officially registered as a course auditor.
+Courses designated as AU are not for credit, and not counted in computing grade point average. - W Withdrawing from a course after the drop/add period, but during the first 8 weeks of a semester or during the first three days of the May Term.
 Courses designated as W are not counted in computing grade point average. (see University Calendar for actual date).
-The W designation may also indicate official withdrawal from the University.

-NR - Not Reported: an administrative mark used only when grades have not been reported to the Office of the Registrar.
+The W designation may also indicate official withdrawal from the University. - NR Not Reported: an administrative mark used only when grades have not been reported to the Office of the Registrar.
 If not changed to a passing grade within one regular semester, the NR mark converts to the grade of F or, in the case of Credit/No Credit courses, into the grade NC.